 Considering the national implementation of the directives described, in particular, the Danish and Dutch Natura2000 management plans based on the Birds and Habitats Directive contain specific and concrete measures for habitats and a small group of fish species in the Wadden Sea.
 In the German Wadden Sea, the Trilateral Wadden Sea Plan 2010 is the Natura2000 management plan.
 This plan has conservation goals for individual protected areas (including the national parks), as well as fish.
+Specific conservation objectives for habitats and some fish species in the German Wadden Sea have been formulated on national level.
 The Natura2000 measures focus mainly on the qualifying habitats and some focal species.
 It seems to overlook the importance of specific measures aimed at other relevant species, which use or are characteristic for these habitats, and underestimates the importance of fish as a crucial part of the Wadden Sea ecosystem.
 Nonetheless, fish species are characteristic for marine habitats and as such needs to be considered in management plans when specific measures are defined to improve marine habitats.

 Fish species may benefit from the measures aimed at preserving and restoring habitats, but only if the specific needs of fish species are taken into account when developing management measures for the restoration of marine habitats.
-Measures to improve fish migration are implemented through policy directives such as the HD/Natura2000, WFD, MSFD and ED, but for other -groups the specific needs of fish species are still poorly understood.
-Another approach, which is derived from the N2000 conservation goals, is generally not to specifically implement any measures – ‘let nature be nature’.
-This is the case in the German Wadden Sea national parks: the focus is on a natural development on at least a predominant part of the area.
+Measures to improve fish migration are implemented through policy directives such as the HD/Natura2000, WFD, MSFD and ED, but for other species the specific needs of fish species are still poorly understood.

+In the German Wadden Sea National Parks, natural processes shall proceed undisturbed, described in short by the principle „Let nature be nature“.
+The focus is on a natural development on at least a predominant part of the area.
 Thus, it is recognized that fish are also part of this natural ecosystem.
+In addition, the sanctuaries shall also serve the protection of certain fish species from the HD, for whom specific conservation objectives are set.

 It can be observed, that the designation of Natura2000 areas provides the possibility to limit or even exclude certain (potential) threatening human activities.
 The three countries deal with this differently.